Top 7 WhatsApp Problems with iOS 14/13.7 and Solutions

 Part 4: WhatsApp Temporarily Unavailable on iPhone

 Getting the WhatsApp temporarily unavailable prompt on iPhone is a nightmare for any regular user of the app.
 Since it will stop you from using the app, it can tamper with your work and daily social activities.
-There might be a problem with your phone’s settings or even WhatsApp servers could be down.
-We recommend following this quick drill to fix this iOS 12/12.3/13 WhatsApp problem.
+There might be a problem with your phone’s settings, or even WhatsApp servers could be down.
+We recommend following this quick drill to fix this iOS 14/13.7 WhatsApp problem.

 Fix 1: Wait for a while

-Sometimes, users get the WhatsApp temporarily unavailable message on iPhone due to the overloading of its servers.
+Sometimes, users get the WhatsApp temporarily unavailable message on the iPhone due to its servers' overloading.
 It mostly happens during special occasions and holidays when there is a lot of load on WhatsApp servers.
 Just close the app and wait for a while.
 If you are lucky, then the problem will subside on its own.

 Fix 2: Delete WhatsApp Data

-If there is a lot of data on your WhatsApp and some of it is not available, then you might face this iOS 12/12.3/13 WhatsApp problem as well.
+If there is a lot of data on your WhatsApp and some of it is not available, you might face this iOS 14/13.7 WhatsApp problem.
 Just go to your device storage settings and select WhatsApp.
 From here, you can manage WhatsApp storage.
 Get rid of anything you no longer need to make more free space on your phone.

 Fix 3: Reinstall the app

-Since you can’t get rid of WhatsApp cache data directly (like Android) in iPhone, you would need to reinstall the app.
+Since you can’t get rid of WhatsApp cache data directly (like Android) on the iPhone, you would need to reinstall the app.
 Uninstall the app from your phone and restart your device.
 After that, go to the App Store and install the app again.
-Make sure you have already taken a backup of your chats before else your WhatsApp chats and data would be lost in the process.
+Ensure you have already taken a backup of your chats before else your WhatsApp chats and data would be lost in the process.

-Right after updating your device to iOS 12/12.3/13, you might encounter this problem with a few other apps as well.
+Right after updating your device to iOS 14/13.7, you might encounter this problem with a few other apps as well.
 In order to use WhatsApp, a stable data connection is needed.
 Though, if the app can’t access the network, then it won’t work.
-Most likely, there can be a problem with your device’s Wifi settings that would be causing this issue.
+There can most likely be a problem with your device’s Wi-Fi settings that would be causing this issue.